platformsh/platformsh-docs/docs/src/development/variables/_index.md

 such as the global `$config` array, which uses the variable prefix `drupalconfig`.

 To get inspired for other frameworks, see the [Drupal 9 implementation](https://github.com/platformsh-templates/drupal9/blob/8d5d23cdcb91ffa3f96727adf9d3dba74dfc01db/web/sites/default/settings.platformsh.php#L125-L162).
-Please note that the naming of the Platform.sh variables is relative to the ones used in your `settings.platformsh.php` file.
+You need to name your Platform.sh variables to match the ones used in your `settings.platformsh.php` file.
 Make sure that the Platform.sh variables start with a string present in your `switch` statement.